wesleytao/paypal-payment-agent/README.md

 ## Features

+- **Enhanced ReAct Pattern**: Implements a reasoning and acting loop that allows for multiple function calls in sequence
+- **Strict Sandbox Mode**: All PayPal API operations are strictly limited to sandbox mode with clear logging
 - **Natural Language Processing**: Understand and process user commands like "send $20 to Alex" or "check my balance"
 - **Autonomous API Selection**: The agent automatically decides which PayPal API to call based on the user's input
-- **Chat Interface**: User-friendly chat interface for interacting with the agent
+- **Chat Interface**: User-friendly chat interface with real-time feedback on API operations
 - **Core PayPal Operations**: Support for sending money, checking balance, and viewing transaction history
+- **Comprehensive Logging**: Two-tiered logging system with DEBUG logs for terminal and INFO logs for both terminal and UI

 ## Requirements